Guide for undergraduate

 2. If you make a mistake… say so immediately

-The team rather immediate honesty than compromises the patient.
+The team rather immediate honesty que

 3. How to make a good impression as a student